jiexiong2016/GCNv2_SLAM/README.md

 Make sure to edit `build.sh` pointing to your local libtorch installation.
 Edit `run.sh` to check out how to run with GCNv2 or vanilla ORB.
 Check the `Network.md` for the network structure and [link](https://drive.google.com/file/d/1MJMroL5-tl0b9__-OiCfxFP9K6X8kvTT/view) for trained models.

 # Image resolution
 **Update** Set "FULL_RESOLUTION=1" and use "gcn2_640x480.pt" to test with image resolution "640x480" intead.
-It shouldn't have degraded performance now.
+The input image size should be consitent with the model to be used.

 # Demonstration video